-At 31 March 2021, the Council had entered into a number of on-going contracts for the construction or enhancement of property, plant and equipment.
-The table below shows the details of outstanding contractual commitments over $\pm 0.5m$.
+At 31 March 2022, the Council had entered into a number of on-going contracts for the construction or enhancement of property, plant and equipment in 2021/22 and future years budgeted to cost £92m (similar commitments at 31 March 2021 were £57m).
+The table below shows the details of outstanding contractual commitments over £0.5m.